Bukhara: Names

-Since the Middle Ages, the city has been known as Buḫārā / بخارا in Arabic and Persian sources.
+Since the Middle Ages, the city has been known as Bukhārā / بخارا in Arabic and Persian sources.
 The modern Uzbek spelling is Buxoro.

 The city's name was mythologized as Albracca in the Italian epic poem Orlando Innamorato, published in 1483 by Matteo Maria Boiardo.

 History

 The history of Bukhara stretches back millennia.
+Along with Samarkand, Bukhara was the epicentre of the Persian culture in medieval Asia until the fall of Timurid dynasty.

 By 850, Bukhara served as the capital of the Samanid Empire, and was the birthplace of Imam Bukhari.
+The Samanids, claiming descent from Bahram Chobin, rejuvenated Persian culture far from Baghdad, the centre of the Islamic world.
+New Persian flourished in Bukhara and Rudaki, the father of Persian poetry, was born and raised in Bukhara and wrote his most famous poem about the beauty of the city.
+For this purpose, Bukhara had continuously served as the most important of cities in many Persian and Persianate empires, namely Samanids, Karakhanids, Khwarazmids, and Timurids.

+The influence of Bukhara in the wider Islamic world started to diminish starting from the arrival of another Turkic dynasty of Uzbeks in the 16th Century.
+Agha Mohammad Khan Qajar was the last Persian emperor who attempted to retake the city just before his assassination, and by the 19th century the city had become a peripheral city in the Persian and the Islamic world, being ruled by local Emirs of Bukhara, who were the last Persianate princes before the fall of the city to the red army.

 At the beginning of the 11th century, Bukhara became part of the Turkic state of the Karakhanids.
 The rulers of the Karakhanids built many buildings in Bukhara: the Kalyan minaret, the Magoki Attori mosque, palaces and parks.

-Bukhara lies west of Samarkand and was previously a focal point of learning eminent all through the Islamic world.
-It is the old neighborhood of the incomparable Sheik Naqshbandi.
-He was a focal figure in the advancement of the mysterious Sufi way to deal with theory, religion and Islam.
+Bukhara, located west of Samarkand, was historically a prominent center of learning, renowned throughout the Persian and Islamic world.
+It is the old neighborhood of the incomparable Sheikh Naqshbandi.
+He was a central figure in the development of the Naqshbandi Sufi order, significantly influencing the mystical Sufi approach to spirituality, theology, and Islamic practice.

 It is now the capital of Bukhara Region (viloyat) of Uzbekistan.
 Located on the Silk Road, the city has long been a center of trade, scholarship, culture, and religion.
-During the golden age of the Samanids, Bukhara became a major intellectual center of the Islamic world, and was renown for its numerous libraries.
+During the golden age of the Samanids, Bukhara became a major intellectual center of the Islamic world, and was renowned for its numerous libraries.
 The historic center of Bukhara, which contains numerous mosques and madrassas, has been listed by UNESCO as a World Heritage Site.